Frank Quosdorf, ICF PCC

 Understanding how children’s brains develop gives an insight into these and other “why” questions.

-Bringing Up Great Kids (BUGK) has been developed and established by the Australian Childhood Foundation.
+Bringing Up Great Kids (BUGK) has been developed by the Australian Childhood Foundation.
 More than 50,000 parents have benefited from the program since its start in 2005.

 Three Parenting Styles and how they influence children's behaviour